Program Details

 The Queen Mary, University of London Summer School offers a broad range of summer courses available to international students.

-Students have the option of taking one course during each summer program session.
-Students are welcome to participate in one session, or both.
+You have the option of taking one course during each summer program session.
+You are welcome to participate in one session, or both.
 Each course is worth 4 University of Minnesota credits.

 For more detailed course information, visit Queen Mary's Summer School website.